Religious Education: Vision & Purpose

 ‘Religious education is more than just one subject in the curriculum.
 In Catholic schools it is the core of the “core curriculum”’.

 (Pope St. John Paul II, 1988)

-The Religious Education Curriculum Directory (RECD 2012) makes the aims of Religious Education explicit:
+The Religious Education Directory (RED 2023) makes the aims of Religious Education explicit:

-The outcome of excellent Religious Education is religiously literate and engaged young people who have the knowledge, understanding and skills – appropriate to their age and capacity – to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life (RECD 2012 p6).
+The outcome of excellent religious education is religiously literate and consciously engaged young people who have the knowledge, understanding, and skills – appropriate to their age and capacity – to reflect spiritually, and think ethically and theologically, and who recognise the demands of religious commitment in everyday life (RED 2023 p6).